simplex-chat/simplex-chat/blog/20241125-servers-operated-by-flux-true-privacy-and-decentralization-for-all-users.md

 Before this version the app was choosing servers randomly.
 Now, when both SimpleX Chat and Flux servers are enabled it will always choose servers of different operators in each connection to receive messages and for [private message routing](./20240604-simplex-chat-v5.8-private-message-routing-chat-themes.md), increasing metadata privacy for all users.

-Flux servers are configured as opt-in, and the privacy policy and conditions of use that apply to Flux servers are the same as for SimpleX Chat servers &mdash; we are using the same document to minimize the friction for the users.
+Flux servers are configured as opt-in, and the privacy policy and conditions of use that apply to Flux servers are the same as for SimpleX Chat servers, to make it simple for the users.

 To improve connection privacy by using Flux servers all you have to do is to enable Flux once the app offers it, or later, via Network & servers settings, and accept that the same conditions apply.